swannodette/swannodette.github.com/_posts/2013-08-24-es6-generators-and-csp.md

 represent them is an array.
 Here is our first channel operation that asynchronously puts a value onto a channel.
 Notice that it returns the required instruction needed by `go_`.
-If the channel is empty we can place a value in it, if it is not we park.
+If the channel is empty we can place a value in it, if not we park.

 It's easy to imagine the sophisticated buffering strategies supported by Go and core.async by using something other than arrays for channels.